 Many local agencies have adopted codes of conduct and other rules for both public officials and members of the public during public meetings.
-The links below provide samples of adopted codes of conduct, highlighting the variety of policies across the sate and how they are tailored to suit each jurisdiction.
+The links below include examples of adopted codes of conduct and display the variety across the state of these policies to suit each jurisdiction.

-COUNTY / ORGANIZATION LINK TO EXAMPLE RULE Lassen County Code of Conduct Monterey County Control of Disturbances County Code Nevada County Order and Decorum of Board Business San Luis Obispo County Code of Civility San Diego County Rule for Public Participation at Board Meetings City and County of San Francisco Policy on Discriminatory or Harassing Remarks Made at Public Meetings of City Boards and Commissions City of Manhattan Beach Rules for Decorum at Public Meetings AND Civility Policy Institute for Local Government Promoting Civility at Public Meetings: Concepts and Practice
+COUNTY / ORGANIZATION LINK TO EXAMPLE RULE Lassen County Code of Conduct Monterey County Control of Disturbances County Code Nevada County Order and Decorum of Board Business San Luis Obispo County Code of Civility San Diego County Rule for Public Participation at Board Meetings City and County of San Francisco Policy on Discriminatory or Harassing Remarks Made at Public Meetings of City Boards and Commissions City of Fresno Code of Conduct for Council Members City of Manhattan Beach Rules for Decorum at Public Meetings AND Civility Policy Institute for Local Government Promoting Civility at Public Meetings: Concepts and Practice